 And do you know what the differences are?

-Dates are also a tasty way to get more minerals in your diet, they contain manganese, copper, potassium, magnesium, iron and even some selenium and calcium, just to list a few!
-In addition they also contain a lot of vitamins including: riboflavin, vitamin K and a large range of the B vitamins.
-Did you know that pantothenic acid (vitamin B5) which dates are quite high in helps you to metabolize proteins, carbohydrates and fats?
+Dates are also a tasty way to get more minerals in your diet, as they contain manganese, copper, potassium, magnesium, iron and even some selenium and calcium, just to list a few!
+In addition, they contain a lot of vitamins, including: riboflavin, vitamin K and a large range of the B vitamins.
+Did you know that pantothenic acid (vitamin B5), which dates are quite high in, helps you to metabolize proteins, carbohydrates and fats?

 Dates are simply a wonderful and 100% natural food to keep you going throughout the day.
 Are you already incorporating them into your diet?

 The largest of the dates we carry, and also the most popular.
 They’re big, soft and deliciously sweet.
 We sell them with the pit in, as they’re very delicate, so removing the pit can damage the date and cause them to dry out more during longer-term storage.
 They’re most commonly snacked on as is, though they’re also used in the kitchen to create delicious snacks and treats.

 These dates are smaller than the Medjool (about half the size) and a bit firmer.
 They’re often referred to as the Queen of Dates.
 More commonly used in baking, as you can chop them without them becoming mush on your cutting board, they’re also a great snack food.
 Because of their firmer flesh these dates can be purchased pitted for your snacking and baking convenience.
 We recommend keeping the pitted dates in airtight containers in your freezer for long-term storage.